ibm-cloud-docs/enterprise-account-architecture/bu-account.md

 ### Additional Considerations
 {: #additional-considerations}

-Given that projects within the BU admin account will have access to both development and production artifacts, a concern is that experimental changes or development artifacts might inadvertently be deployed to production.
+Given that projects within the BU admin account will have access to both nonproduction and production artifacts, a concern is that experimental changes or nonproduction artifacts may inadvertently be deployed to production.

 This concern can be mitigated by using a naming convention where accounts, trusted profiles, configurations, and key resources are named with an environment prefix or suffix.
 The naming convention makes it possible to see at a glance what resources are being proposed to deploy where during configuration and during the project approval flow.

 In addition, fine grained access control to configurations within a project can be used to restrict the set of users are allowed to approve and deploy changes to production infrastructure.
+Use of a separate trusted profile for production deployments only can greatly reduce the chance of accidental changes to production.

 ## Rationale for centralized infrastructure as code management
 {: #rational-central-iac}